Ecwid/ecwid-api-docs/README.md

 #Changelog

+##May 24, 2016
+- Added fields to control manual/automatic tax calculation.
+To manage taxes, use `taxSettings` field

 ##May 23, 2016
 - New version of Ecwid JS SDK: 1.2.0.
 Changelog includes a fix for the issues with page height when `autoheight: true` was specified.
 - Added `Ecwid.getStorefrontLang()` function to get the language of the storefront as soon as it starts loading.